jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

 Our way of life is trying to evolve into the Internet Age.
 But, the established powers of the Industrial Age is holding us back.
 Our civilization is offering the middle-class a deal.
-If we grab hold of modern tools and join the fight to upgrade our society, can live happy lives again.
+If we grab hold of modern tools and join the fight to upgrade our society, we can live happy lives again.
+It's a good deal, one we should all smile about.

 ## New Tech, New Age, New Philosophy

 Life improves with better technology.
 Deaths from disease, famine, and war have all gone down as our technological power has gone up.
-While naysayers love to spread depressing news about our world today, there's lots of good reasons to be optimistic.
+While naysayers love to spread depressing news about our world today, there are lots of good reasons to be optimistic.
 Plagues used to wipe out 30-80% of our population.
 Famines were once a fact of life.
 It wasn't long ago that reading and writing were only for the rich.
 For crying out loud, the month of March is named after "marching" to war because our ancestors did it so often.
 We have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.

 Now we have computers and the internet.
 They are game-changers.
 Laptops, digital cameras, tablets, drones, digital sensors are all millions of times better than just 30 years ago.
 Modern technology dramatically empowers us to keep fighting off pandemics, hunger, ignorance, and war.
 But, only if we use them to keep inventing and staying ahead of our problems.